Insurers are dealing with more frequent and intense natural disasters – and it doesn’t look good for your homeowners policy.

 If insurers want to raise rates, they must submit their request the insurance commissioner in that state, including the reasoning behind the request.
 But regulators aren’t always willing to grant the full premium increase insurers ask for.

-“No one wants to be the insurance commissioner that let rates go up 10% to 15%,” says Neilsen of RMS.
+“No one wants to be the insurance commissioner that let rates go up 10 percent to 15 percent,” says Neilsen of RMS.
 “So you’ve seen companies pull out of some locations.”

 That’s what happened in Florida following 1992’s Hurricane Andrew, at the time, the costliest storm in U.S. history.
 After the hurricane, insurers reassessed their exposure and realized they had been underestimating Florida’s vulnerability to storms.
 The solution, they realized was higher premium rates across the state.